 Section 135 Being taken to a place of safety from a private place

 This section looks at section 135 of the Mental Health Act.
-It looks at the professionals you might come across in hospital, when and how they use this section.
-It explains what your rights are during this section and what could happen afterwards.
+It explains when and how this section is used.
+It explains what your rights are on this section.
+And what could happen after it ends.

-- Mental health professionals can ask for a judge to let them come in your home.
-Once in they can bring you to a place of safety.
+· The police can keep you or take you to a ‘place of safety’.
 They can only do this if they think you have a mental illness and need care.

-- A place of safety can be a hospital or a police station.
+· A place of safety can be your home, a hospital or a police station.
 The police can move you from one place to another.

-- Doctors can keep you on this section for up to 72 hours.
+· You can be kept on this section for up to 36 hours.

-- After your assessment you may leave hospital or you may stay under a section of the Mental Health Act.
+· After your assessment, you will be free to leave the place of safety or you may be detained in hospital under a section of the Mental Health Act.